-If a runway is between 8070 and 8169 feet in length, specialists round up to 8100 feet, which equates to a line 0.1944 inches in length on the sectional chart scale.
+If a runway is between 8070 and 8169 feet in length, specialists round to 8100 feet, which equates to a line 0.1944 inches in length on the sectional chart scale.
 This line is too long to fit into the largest circular aerodrome symbol FAA has available.
-Therefore, specialists place a box-like symbol around the runway pattern forming an enclosed shape for anything over 8069 feet in length.
+Therefore, specialists place a line-work around the runway pattern forming a polygon (enclosed shape) for anything over 8069 feet in length.

-Specialists also place this box-like symbol around the runway pattern of aerodromes with multiple runways that are less than 8069 feet, in cases where the multiple runway pattern does not fit into the largest, circular aerodrome symbol.
+Specialists also place these polygons around the runway pattern of aerodromes with multiple runways that are less than 8069 feet, in cases where the multiple runway pattern does not fit into the largest, circular aerodrome symbol.

 RP is the abbreviation for "right pattern" followed by the appropriate runway number(s) and indicates a right traffic pattern.

 RP* indicates that there are special conditions or restrictions for right traffic and the pilot should consult the Airport/Facility Directory for those special instructions and/or restrictions.
 RP* does NOT indicate that there is right patterned traffic for all aircraft at all times.